MostafaMagdySe/FullStack-Movie_Management_Dockerized/README.md

 # FullStack-Movie_Management_Dockerized
-This is a Dockerized Version of The Movie Management Website. which means you can easily run the whole project with one line of code. and you just need to Install Docker to your Machine.
+This is a Dockerized Version of The Movie Management Website. which means you can easily run the whole project with one line of code. and you just need to Install Docker into your Machine.

 # Prerequisite
 1- You Must install "Docker" into your machine and run it.